viniciusd-avila/free-code-camp/README.md

 - [ ] By December the 31st, complete 423 challenges (after final exams).
 This means 30% of the challenges (423/1409).

+- [ ] By February the 11st, present a new record for streak: 45 days.

 # Responsive Design

 - [x] Basic HTML;